 - Bostadsportal.se is launched as a sister portal to Boligportal.dk.

-- BEKEY further develops and matures a key system intended to facilitate distributors’ access to locked stairways.
+- Bekey is further developing and modifying a key system that will facilitate the access of caretakers to locked hallways.

 - Søndagsavisen is closing down four editions in Jutland as a direct consequence of a massive fall in the advertisement markets.
 This step reduces Søndagsavisen’s circulation from approximately 2.1 million to approximately 1.4 million copies.